amyschmid/HpyA_codes/README.md

 # HpyA_codes
-Codes that are referred to in the paper "An archaeal histone-like protein functions as a transcriptional regulator of salt stress response"
+Here we report code used to analyze data and make figures for the paper "An archaeal histone-like protein functions as a transcriptional regulator of salt stress response", Sakrikar and Schmid, Nucleic Acids Research.
-Codesa are in the form of R markdown files, with comments and explanations for the codes within them Each code is in its own folder describing its function
+Code in the form of commented R markdown files, with input files provided Each set of Rmd files are in folders corresponding to the types of data analyzed